Cetus 2 ceiling light for nanoreef: PAR measurement in the DaniReef LAB

 Technical characteristics of the Cetus 2

-The LED has 8 are of 8 different coloration and they are divided in 6 channels.
-The total amount is of 15 LED for each cluster.
+The LED has 8 different coloration and they are divided in 6 channels.
+There are 15 LEDs in each cluster.

 The LED are divided in:

 - 4 LED cool white;